ibmresilient/resilient-community-apps/rc-data-feed-plugin-odbcfeed/README.md

 ![tnsnames.ora](screenshots/tnsnames.png)

 ## Integration Server Requirements
 All SQL database datastores are accessible via a python library (pyodbc) which further references a system library (unixodbc).
-Due to the complexity of the pyodbc, you will either need an environment with the `gcc compiler` to install it or, for RHEL environments, you can use a .whl file packaged by IBM and available on the public github (https://github.com/ibmresilient/resilient-community-apps/tree/master/fn_odbc_query/lib).
+Due to the complexity of the pyodbc package, you will either need an environment with the `gcc compiler` to install it or, for RHEL environments, you can use a .whl file packaged by IBM and available on the public github (https://github.com/ibmresilient/resilient-community-apps/tree/master/fn_odbc_query/lib).

 Information about pyodbc and installing unixodbc can be found here: https://github.com/mkleehammer/pyodbc/wiki/Install.